IgorGrad/Hotel/README.md

 - **CRUD Operations**: Add, update, and delete hotel information.
 - **Search Interface**: Find hotels based on user location.
+- **Pagination Support**: Handle large datasets with efficient paging of results.
 - **Validation**: Strong validation to ensure data integrity.
 - **Modular Design**: Designed with modularity in mind, allowing for easy integration with persistent storage in the future.